loumilu/beautiful-jekyll/aboutme.md

 - I **love** the rust programming language.
 - I'm a junior developer.
-- I have no clue what I am doing.
+- I have no clue what I'm doing.

 There's really nothing else to say!